 This was a considerable amount of clothing and equipment to bring into stock for issues and for stockholding, not forgetting that the old uniforms and equipment that was been exchanged had to be sorted, stored and disposed of.
-To manage the workload, infrastructure would be required along with additional personnel.
-To supplement the NZOC military personnel, civilian labour would be utilised.
-Under the control of a supervisor know as a Rais (Arabic: رئیس; also spelled Raees), teams of workers known as Fellaheen (Arabic: فلاحين, fallāḥīn) would come into the BOD each day, Over time locally employed civilians would not only carry out labouring work but also more complex warehousing and clerical functions providing a level of continuity that soldiers because of the demands of soldiering are often unable; to maintain.
+To manage the workload, infrastructure was required, along with additional personnel.
+To supplement the NZOC military personnel, civilian labour was utilised.
+Under the control of a supervisor know as a Rais (Arabic: رئیس; also spelled Raees), teams of workers known as Fellaheen (Arabic: فلاحين, fallāḥīn) came into the BOD each day, Over time locally employed civilians not only carried out labouring work but also more complex warehousing and clerical functions providing a level of continuity that soldiers because of the demands of soldiering are often unable; to maintain.

 Liaison with the RAOC depots was the key to the success of the NZ BOD.
-Held on the establishment of the NZ BOD, NZOC Liaison staff were attached to RAOC depots for the duration of the war, NZOC liaison staff would serve in both clerical and stores positions with a dual role; first the NZOC had no combined corporate history of ordnance procedures so the attachment would enable NZOC members to become familiar with current RAOC procedures, and secondly it allowed NZOC staff in RAOC depots to directly manage and process New Zealand demands.
+Held on the establishment of the NZ BOD, NZOC Liaison staff were attached to RAOC depots for the duration of the war, NZOC liaison staff served in both clerical and store positions.
+First, the NZOC had no combined corporate history of ordnance procedures, so the attachment enabled NZOC members to become familiar with current RAOC procedures, and secondly, it allowed NZOC staff in RAOC depots to directly manage and process New Zealand demands.

 Base Ordnance Depot Staff, Maadi, October 1940.
 Back Row clerks: Geoffrey Gilbert-Smith, LCpl Walter William Thomas, G Duane, O McKibbon.
 Front Row Storemen: Mark Edwin Ivey, R Watson, W Mooney.
 Photo W.W Thomas

-By March 1941 the 2nd Echelon had arrived in Egypt from the United Kingdom and the New Zealand Division was complete for the first time.
-Although some units had been involved in operations against the Italians, the Divisions first real taste of battle would be the disastrous Greek and Crete campaigns.
-Although ad hoc NZOC workshops would be sent to Greece to support the LAD’s, the NZ BOD would only play a supporting role in these campaigns.
-In the months after the Greek and Crete campaign, the NZ Division would retrain and reorganise.
+By March 1941, the 2nd Echelon had arrived in Egypt from the United Kingdom, and the New Zealand Division was complete for the first time.
+Although some units had been involved in operations against the Italians, the Division first real taste of battle was the disastrous Greek and Crete campaigns.
+Although ad hoc NZOC workshops were sent to Greece to support the LADs, the NZ BOD only played a supporting role in these campaigns.
+In the months after the Greek and Crete campaign, the NZ Division retrained and reorganised.

-From April 1942 the DOS for the Middle East was weighing up the option of pooling all British and Dominion Base Ordnance units into one organisation under the DOS GHQ Middle East.
-Whilst retaining their national identity’s they world services all units regardless of nationality on a geographic basis.
-Stocks of common items would be demanded from the main British BOD, provisioned for and demanded by the DADOS (P) from the United Kingdom or the Eastern Supply Group.
-Items peculiar to each nation would be demanded independently by each national BOD.
-The NZEF replied that the NZ BOD at Maadi Camp had materially reduced the work of the RAOC Depots and that excellent liaison between the RAOC and NZOC existed and the proposed system was in effect the system in place and working quite satisfactorily.
+From April 1942, the DOS for the Middle East was weighing up the option of pooling all British and Dominion Base Ordnance units into one organisation under the DOS GHQ Middle East.
+Whilst retaining their national identities, they serviced all units regardless of nationality on a geographic basis.
+Stocks of common items were demanded from the main British BOD, provisioned for, and demanded by the DADOS (P) from the United Kingdom or the Eastern Supply Group.
+Items peculiar to each nation were demanded independently by each national BOD.
+The NZEF replied that the NZ BOD at Maadi Camp had materially reduced the work of the RAOC Depots and that excellent liaison between the RAOC and NZOC existed, and the proposed system was in effect the system in place and working quite satisfactorily.

-As a consequence of the NZ Divisions reorganisation, Divisional NZOC units were to be formed, with personnel from the NZ BOD, NZOC reinforcements and transfers from within the 2nd NZEF transferred to the following NZOC Field Force units prior to their formation;
+Because of the NZ Divisions reorganisation, Divisional NZOC units were to be formed, with personnel from the NZ BOD, NZOC reinforcements and transfers from within the 2nd NZEF transferred to the following NZOC Field Force units before their formation;

-The New Zealand Divisional Ordnance Field Park (NZ OFP), formed 28 July 1941,
+The New Zealand Divisional Ordnance Field Park (NZ OFP) was formed on 28 July 1941,

-The NZ Divisional Salvage unit, formed 16 August 1941.
+The NZ Divisional Salvage unit was formed on 16 August 1941.

-The New Zealand Divisional Mobile Bath Unit, formed 6 September 1941,
+The New Zealand Divisional Mobile Bath Unit was formed on 6 September 1941,

-The New Zealand Divisional Mobile Laundry and Forward Decontamination unit, formed 22 September 1941.
+The New Zealand Divisional Mobile Laundry and Forward Decontamination unit was formed on 22 September 1941.

-Concurrent with the reorganisation of the 2nd NZEF after the Greek Campaign, the NZOC maintenance services would start to be formalised into a fully functional workshop system of Base, Divisional and field workshops.
-Following closely behind the British who with the increased mechanisation of the battlefield reformed its maintenance and repair organisations and form them into a single Corps of Electrical and Mechanical Engineers (EME) on 1 October 1942 assuming responsibility for all RAOC, ASC and Royal Engineer Workshops, Recovery Sections and LADs.
-New Zealand and Australian would follow suit on 1 December 1942, followed by India on 1 May 1943 and Canada on 22 February 1944.
+Concurrent with the reorganisation of the 2nd NZEF after the Greek Campaign, the NZOC maintenance services started to be formalised into a fully functional workshop system of Base, Divisional and field workshops.
+Following closely behind the British, who, with the increased mechanisation of the battlefield, reformed its maintenance and repair organisations and form them into a single Corps of Electrical and Mechanical Engineers (EME) on 1 October 1942, assuming responsibility for all RAOC, ASC and Royal Engineer Workshops, Recovery Sections and LADs.
+New Zealand and Australia followed suit on 1 December 1942, followed by India on 1 May 1943 and Canada on 22 February 1944.

-An Italian trailer put to use in the NZ BOD at Maadi in 1941.
-Soldier is Jack Thompsom.
+An Italian trailer was used in the NZ BOD at Maadi in 1941.
+The soldier is Jack Thompsom.
 Photo: H.L Gilbertson

-In addition to the Divisional NZOC units, a New Zealand Advanced Ordnance Depot (NZAOD) was formed as sub-unit of the NZ BOD to facilitate the holding of stock closer to the forward areas.
-No additional personnel was authorised for the NZAOD, so when raised its personnel and equipment would be drawn from NZ BOD resources.
+In addition to the Divisional NZOC units, a New Zealand Advanced Ordnance Depot (NZAOD) was formed as a sub-unit of the NZ BOD to facilitate the holding of stock closer to the forward areas.
+No additional personnel were authorised for the NZAOD, so when raised, its personnel and equipment were drawn from NZ BOD resources.

-The NZ AOD was initially located with an RAOC AOD at El Daba during Operation Crusader, with the NZ Division withdrawn back to Egypt in December 1941 the NZAOD had just unloaded its stock at the Tura caves when it was ordered to move with the Division to Syria where it set up in the vicinity of Baalbeck.
+The NZ AOD was initially located with an RAOC AOD at El Daba during Operation Crusader, with the NZ Division withdrawn back to Egypt in December 1941, the NZAOD had just unloaded its stock at the Tura caves when it was ordered to move with the Division to Syria where it set up in the vicinity of Baalbek.

-March 1942 would see the establishment of the NZ BOD increased to five Officers and 95 other ranks.
+March 1942 saw the establishment of the NZ BOD increased to five Officers and ninety-five other ranks.

-Returning to Egypt with the NZ Division in June 1942, the NZAOD would gradually morph into a mobile depot and accompany the NZ Division the pursuit of the Axis forces into Tunisia.
-On three occasions it would ground its stocks, at Bardia, Tripoli and Enfidaville.
-Due to its mobile nature, the NZAOD ended up utilising many of the NZ BOD’s limited holding f vehicles
+Returning to Egypt with the NZ Division in June 1942, the NZAOD gradually morphed into a mobile depot and accompanied the NZ Division in pursuing the Axis forces into Tunisia.
+On three occasions, it grounded its stocks at Bardia, Tripoli and Enfidaville.
+Due to its mobile nature, the NZAOD ended up utilising many of the NZ BOD’s limited holding of vehicles

-Replenishment for the NZAOD would be direct from the NZ BOD for NZ specific items of supply.
-For items of a generic nature, replenishment would be from the closest supporting RAOC AOD, Forward Depot or Dump, if those units were unable to satisfy the indent, it would be pushed to the supporting RAOC BOD.
-New Zealand liaison staff in the RAOC depots would process the New Zealand indents and forward on the next available transport for delivery.
+Replenishment for the NZAOD was direct from the NZ BOD for NZ-specific supply items.
+For items of a generic nature, replenishment was from the closest supporting RAOC AOD, Forward Depot or Dump; if those units could not satisfy the indent, it was pushed to the supporting RAOC BOD.
+New Zealand liaison staff in the RAOC depots processed the New Zealand indents and forward on the next available transport for delivery.

-An example of the efficiency of the replenishment system is that when at Enfidaville the NZAOD sent a signal to RAOC 557 AOD, then at Tripoli, over 600km away.
-Within five days those stores were being issued to units if the Division.
+An example of the efficiency of the replenishment system is that when at Enfidaville, the NZAOD sent a signal to RAOC 557 AOD, then at Tripoli, over 600km away.
+Within five days, those stores were being issued to units of the Division.

-October 1943 would see the NZEF begin operations in Italy as part of the 8th Army.
-The NZAOD would remain deployed forward in support of the NZ Division.
-Major Harper the DADOS of the NZ BOD also deployed into Italy to conduct an appreciation of the future NZ Ordnance Support required.
-At the time of Major Harper’s appreciation, there was only one RAOC depot operating in support to the 8th Army.
+October 1943 saw the NZEF begin operations in Italy as part of the 8th Army.
+The NZAOD remained deployed forward in support of the NZ Division.
+Major Donald Harper, the DADOS of the NZ BOD, also deployed into Italy to conduct an appreciation of the future NZ Ordnance Support required.
+At the time of Major Harper’s appreciation, there was only one RAOC depot operating in support of the 8th Army.
 This was an ad hoc organisation called Eight Army Field Stores and was operating using stocks from the initial Ordnance Beach Detachments.
-The RAOC 500 AOD was in the process of getting organised at Bari on the Adriatic coast, with its limited stocks steadily been built up, few demands could satisfactory be met.
-To improve the situation for the NZ Division and the NZEF, Harper recommended that rather rely on already stretched RAOC depots the NZ BOD be reformed into two Depots;
+The RAOC 500 AOD was in the process of getting organised at Bari on the Adriatic coast.
+With its limited stocks steadily being built up, few demands could satisfactory be met.
+To improve the situation for the NZ Division and the NZEF, Harper recommended that rather than rely on already stretched RAOC depots, the NZ BOD be reformed into two Depots;

 One part to service the NZEF in Egypt and to hold reserves of clothing for the whole NZEF,